radar/ryanbigg.com/_posts/2011-01-06-rails-3-in-action-saas.markdown

 ---
 wordpress_id: RB-296
 layout: post
-title: Rails 3 in Action: SaaS
+title: "Rails 3 in Action: SaaS"
 ---

 I've been writing the 12th chapter for Rails 3 in Action for about a month now.
 It's been a tough process because I haven't felt sold on the idea or the "flow" of the chapter since I begun writing it.
 It's a chapter about Software as a Service (SaaS), mainly covering letting users sign up for an account on a monthly subscription that has different limits depending on the plans they picked.
 My main thought has been "What does this have to do with Rails 3?".
 Sure, there's some elements of it such as using the `scope` method in routes to change the URLs from `/projects/1/tickets/2` to `/[account_name]/projects/1/tickets/2`, (which by the way I hear the [API's got a pretty good example of](http://api.rubyonrails.org/classes/ActionDispatch/Routing/Mapper/Scoping.html#method-i-scope)) but as for introducing new features, it's a pretty barren chapter.